agude/agude.github.io/_drafts/2021-06-01-data_science_job_spectrum.md

 ### Modeler

-_Machine learning modeler_[^mlm] is a rare title, but I include it because I feel it fills the hole between data scientist and machine learning engineer.
+_Machine learning modeler_[^mlm] is a rarer title, but I include it because I feel it fills the hole between data scientist and machine learning engineer.
 This role focuses on building models that directly impact customers.
-They find customer problems, building models to solve them, and own them all the way from first iteration through hosting it in production.
+They find customer problems, build machine learning models to solve them, and own those models all the way from first iteration through hosting it in production.
 They use Python, machine learning frameworks like TensorFlow, sometimes Scala and Spark, Docker, and REST APIs.

-This is the role I feel most comfortable in, with its mix of software development, machine learning, and direct impact on customers.

 [^mlm]: This role is sometimes called data scientist, sometimes machine
-    learning engineer; often it those two roles split the responcibility.
+    learning engineer; often those two roles split the responcibility.
 These rolls are closer to [Michael Hochster's][@michaelhochster] [Type B Data Scientists][type_a_b].

+This is the role I feel most comfortable in, with its mix of [software development][dev], [machine learning][ml], and direct impact on customers.

+[dev]: /topics/software-development/
+[ml]: /topics/machine-learning/

 ### Machine Learning Engineer

-A _machine learning engineer_[^mle] focuses on the engineering underlying machine learning modeling and hosting.
+A _machine learning engineer_[^mle] focuses on the platforms underlying machine learning modeling and hosting.
 They often build ML tooling, hosting, and pieces of ML specific infrastructure like feature stores.
 They focus on making sure the machine learning models can scale to meet the demands of